- Most popular by deposits.

-I’d say that 40% of the value of the Betterment app is in their execution of Modern Portfolio Theory, the fund choices they’ve made and how pleasurably easy it is to manage your money like this.
+I’d say that half the value of the Betterment app is in their execution of Modern Portfolio Theory, the fund choices they’ve made and how pleasurably easy it is to manage your money like this.

 Betterment Fees, Features and Competitors

 From a bird’s eye view, here is how they stack up against the competition: